TAXIIProject/yeti/README.md

 # YETI

-A proof-of-concept implementation of the [Trusted Automated eXchange of Indicator Information](http://taxiiproject.github.io/) (TAXII).
+## WARNING:

+This library uses an older, insecure version of Django, but is no longer maintained.
+If you need an open source TAXII 1.X implementation, please see [this list of other libraries](https://wiki.oasis-open.org/cti/Open%20Source%20Projects>).

 ## Overview

-YETI is a proof-of-concept implementation of TAXII that supports the Inbox, Poll and Discovery services defined by the [TAXII Services Specification](http://taxiiproject.github.io/releases/1.1/TAXII_Services_Specification.pdf).
+YETI is a proof-of-concept implementation of [Trusted Automated eXchange of Indicator Information](http://taxiiproject.github.io/) (TAXII) that supports the Inbox, Poll and Discovery services defined by the [TAXII Services Specification](http://taxiiproject.github.io/releases/1.1/TAXII_Services_Specification.pdf).
 YETI was written for Python 2.7 and utilizes the Django 1.7 web application framework.
 It created to help developers implement and test their own TAXII